The Northeast Quadrant of Old Town: Our Favorite Places

 610 Montgomery Street

-Natural all-beef franks, beef, veggie and chicken are all different dogs available at Haute Dogs.
-Emily loves going to Haute Dogs, both of their locations in Alexandria and Nats Park!
-Make sure to try their infamous “eskimo dog” for dessert.
+Natural all-beef franks, beef, veggie, and chicken are all different dogs available at Haute Dogs.
+Make sure to try their infamous “Eskimo dog” for dessert.
 Think brown sugar cinnamon toasted bun…vanilla ice cream…caramel and chocolate drizzle…YES, PLEASE!

 Momo Sushi & Cafe